-One thing that is a little dicey about the Windows Azure SDK for Node is that it by default it depends on being run inside of Azure itself or the compute emulator.
+One thing that is a little dicey about the Windows Azure SDK for Node [footnote:“azure” is the name of the associated npm package] is that it by default it depends on being run inside of Azure itself or the compute emulator.

 The Azure npm package looks for environment variables parsed from web.config and won’t find them if you run your node application via the node [entrypoint].js commandline.